 Facsimile: (209) 526-3534

 The State Controller’s website contains a Probate Referee’s Guide.
 This guide contains instructions on how to properly complete an Inventory and Appraisal and shows examples of how to list assets.
-The guide is available at:
+The guide may be downloaded by clicking here.

 Court investigators are employed by the Court to privately interview adults and children involved in conservatorship and guardianship cases.
 Court investigators explain the court process, the legal rights of the protected adults and children and the responsibilities of those who may be appointed to provide for and protect them.
 A report summarizing the interviews is written for the judge hearing the case.
 If a conservatorship is granted, the Court investigator regularly meets with the conservatee to determine whether the conservatee's needs are being met by the conservator appointed to manage their personal and/or financial affairs.
 If guardianship is granted for a child, the Court investigator may review the case to determine whether the guardian appointed to care for and protect them is fulfilling their obligations.